The wandering human

 Performers

-Elisabeth Heilmann Blind (dancer and performer), Gry Guldager (actor), Nina Sikkersoq (dancer) and Øyvind Kirchhoff (performer)
+Elisabeth Heilmann Blind (dancer and performer), Nina Sikkersoq (dancer) and Øyvind Kirchhoff (performer), Rikke Liljenberg (actor) Playwrights

-Julie Edel Hardenberg (artist), Lars Jensen (lecturer RUC), Gry Alstrøm (cand. mag)
+Julie Edel Hardenberg (artist), Lars Jensen (associate professor RUC), Gry Alstrøm (cand. mag)

 Translator